Nikita Koloff

-Nikita Koloff (born Nelson Scott Simpson on March 9, 1959) is an American retired professional wrestler.
+Nikita Koloff (born Nelson Scott Simpson, March 9, 1959) is an American retired professional wrestler.
 He is best known for his appearances with Jim Crockett Promotions and its successor, World Championship Wrestling between 1984 and 1992, where he was billed from Russia (and, following the dissolution of the Soviet Union, Lithuania).
 During his career, Koloff held championships including the NWA World Six-Man Tag Team Championship, NWA World Tag Team Championship, NWA United States Championship, NWA World Television Championship, and UWF World Television Championship.
 He was inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame in 2006 and the National Wrestling Alliance Hall of Fame of 2008.

 Early life

 Koloff was born on March 9, 1959, in Minneapolis, Minnesota, one of four children born to Paige and Olive Simpson.
 When he was two years old, his father left the family, leaving his mother as a single parent.
 When Koloff was 10, his family relocated to the suburb of Robbinsdale.
 While in junior high school, Koloff began weightlifting.
 He attended Robbinsdale High School where he played for the Robbinsdale Robins football team as a defensive lineman and on offense was an all-conference wide receiver.
 His fellow students included other future professional wrestlers Barry Darsow, Brady Boone, Curt Hennig, John Nord, Rick Rude, and Tom Zenk.

 Koloff graduated from high school in 1977.
 He enrolled in Golden Valley Lutheran College where he played college football alongside fellow future wrestler Joe "Animal" Laurinaitis.
 He suffered an injury playing football but rehabbed to play for Minnesota State University Moorhead where he suffered another injury.